 InfoSec Design Premises

 All popular and even seemingly innovative encryption algorithms and features (e.g. AES, forward secrecy) in the hope of preventing man-in-the-middle (MITM) and cryptanalysis is elusive if not futile because any belief in anti-MITM technology is unfalsifiable, not to mention that none of them can withstand attacks by quantum computers and/or coercions.
 We can only wish those who have faith in anti-MITM technologies good luck while we take the design premises of Citium to extremes because traditional data security assumptions have not served well especially to those who communicate sensitive information online and are overpowered by adversaries (i.e. threat actors) in terms of resources and determinations.
 One cannot fathom the extent of MITM that some resourceful and patient threat actors will go until it is too late.
 One can never know when state level intelligence agencies start using quantum computers to decrypt archived transmission data, so whatever you feel secure today is no guarantee of not getting back at you by more powerful cryptanalysis technology tomorrow.
-Last but not the least, unless your body is as nimble as Ethan Hunt in Mission: Impossible, unless your mind is as ingenious as Keyser Söze in The Usual Suspects, or unless you are always ready to bite and ingest Hydrogen Cyanide (HCN), at the point of being coerced to divulge your secrets, you are doomed.
+Last but not the least, unless your body is as nimble as Ethan Hunt in Mission: Impossible, unless your mind is as ingenious as Keyser Söze in The Usual Suspects, or unless you are always ready to bite and ingest Hydrogen Cyanide (HCN) at the point of being coerced to divulge your secrets, you and your secrets are doomed.
+It is just a matter of time.
 On the other hand, if you have used Citium to communicate private and confidential information, technically feasible/plausible deniability will defend you from being a sitting duck.